RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Remember that minoxidil and Rogaine® have the same active ingredient, so you’ll likely get the same great results whether you go brand name or generic.
 Some options you may want to consider:

 • Topical finasteride & minoxidil spray.
-Like we mentioned above, combining these two ingredients basically make a supercharged two-in-one spray to help encourage new hair.
+As mentioned above, combining these two ingredients basically makes a supercharged two-in-one spray to encourage new hair.

 • Minoxidil foam.
 This 5% strength foam can be easily distributed onto the scalp.
 And remember, all the studies show that 5% formulation is where you’ll see the biggest difference.

 • Minoxidil solution.
-If you have a sensitive scalp, then this 2% strength formula with easy-to-use dropper might be the right fit for hair regrowth.
-It’ll likely cause less irritation for your scalp.
+If you have a sensitive scalp, this 2% strength formula with an easy-to-use dropper might be the right fit for hair regrowth.
+It’ll likely cause less irritation.

 If you’re feeling a little overwhelmed, no sweat.
 An easy (and free) hair consultation will give you an expert-backed recommendation quickly.